Pulse nightclub trial for Noor Salman begins: What to know about the Orlando shooter's widow

 Omar Mateen opened fire with a Sig Saur semi-automatic rifle on June 12, 2016, killing dozens of people before he was fatally shot hours later by police.
 The trial of his widow, Noor Salman, will be the only criminal prosecution for the incident.

-Testimony began this week in a trial that’s expected to last at least three weeks.
+Testimony began on March 14 in a trial that’s expected to last at least three weeks.
 Salman faces up to life in prison if convicted.
 Here’s what you need to know.

 What is she being accused of?